Office Ergonomics - Sit/Stand Desk

 A sit/stand desk is one that allows the user to alternate between sitting and standing by being able to lower or raise the work (desk) platform.
-Little research is currently available to determine the benefits of a sit/stand desk versus other interventions aimed at reducing the risks of sitting for long periods of time.
 In general, it is believed that by being able to alternate sitting and standing, users can vary their body position more often.
 Some disadvantages include the cost of the desk, and standing too long which may lead to foot, knee, hip, and back issues.

 If you choose to use a sit/stand desk, remember that proper ergonomic set-up is very important.
 It is essential to make sure the desk meets the needs of the user when both standing and sitting.

-Maintain a neutral body position when both the sitting and standing:
+Maintain a neutral body position when both sitting and standing:

 - Hands, wrists, and forearms are straight, in-line and roughly parallel to the floor.

-- Head is level or bent slightly forward, forward facing, and balanced.
+- Head is level, forward facing, and balanced.
 Generally speaking, the head is in-line with the torso.

 - Erect or upright spine.